1992 Slovenian parliamentary election

 Parliamentary elections were held in Slovenia on 6 and 10 December 1992.
-The result was a victory for Liberal Democratic Party, which won 22 of the 90 seats.
-Party leader Janez Drnovsek was re-elected Prime Minister by the Parliament on 12 January 1993.
+These were the first legislative elections to the National Assembly (Državni zbor Republike Slovenije) after the rename of the Assembly of the Republic of Slovenia (Skupščina Republike Slovenije) in December 1991 and the first elections in independent Slovenia.
+The result was a victory for the Liberal Democratic Party, which won 22 of the 90 seats.
+Party leader Janez Drnovšek was re-elected Prime Minister by the Parliament on 12 January 1993.